timhul/ClassicSim/README.md

 Upcoming features and bug fixes that are merged but not yet built and made available as a release:

 * Extra attack effects now reset the swing timer.
+* Blood Fury now scales with current strength and ap instead of base strength and ap.

 # Q&A